survivejs/react-book/manuscript/04_implementing_notes.md

 If we were operating with a back-end, we would trigger a query here and capture the id from the response.
 For now it's enough to just generate an entry and a custom id.

-If you refresh the browser and click the plus button now, you should see a new item at the list:
+In case you refresh the browser and click the plus button now, you should see a new item at the list:

 ![Notes with a plus](images/react_05.png)